- This article discusses what not to eat before bed. It will also tell you their negative impact on sleep and health.

 What we eat at night impacts our sleep and health in a number of important ways.
 Eating at night could lead to irregular sleep.
 This leads to increased risk of obesity and cardiac diseases.
 It may also lead to metabolic disorders.
 The nutritional makeup of foods commonly consumed at night is important.
 This is because it impacts metabolic and circadian rhythms that decrease sleep quality.
 Eating large meals or a large percentage of your daily nutrients at night is not a good idea.
 It is connected to weight gain and poor cardiac functioning.
 The relationship between sleep and eating at night goes both ways.
 We recommend eating foods that have tryptophan.
 You may also check out food that helps in the production of serotonin and melatonin.
 You may see an improvement in sleep.
 We must try not to have sleep that is poor in quality.
 It may lead to mental distress and unhealthier eating choices.
 This in turn will again harm sleep quality.

-What Should You Not Eat Before Bed?
+What Not to Eat Before Bed?

 Knowing what foods to avoid before bed is an important step.
 It helps you make healthy eating choices.
 This in turn will lead to better sleep at night.
 Carbohydrates have been shown to impact sleep quality.
 It affects your slow wave sleep (SWS) and resting eye movement (REM) sleep.
 REM sleep is the sleep stage that lasts about an hour to an hour and a half.
 This happens directly after falling asleep.
 This stage is associated with memory consolidation.
 SWS is a deeper stage of sleep.
 It leads to feeling rested and restored.
 Food high in carbohydrates appears to increase REM sleep while decreasing SWS.
 Eating foods like pasta before bed may then change your ability to feel fully rested.
 This is due to abnormal SWS stages.
 Foods higher in fat, especially saturated fat, have been shown to lead to more nighttime awakenings.
 It also leads to worse sleep quality.
 You might want to avoid eating steak before bed.
 Replacing it with carrots is a good idea if you are trying to avoid foods that prevent sleep.
 Finally, foods that are high in acidity, like oranges, could result in acid reflux during the night.
 This may keep you awake.